Last Updated on by

 Pain Relieving Spray

-When you’re done cleaning yourself up down there, you can use a pain-relieving spray to help reduce some of the pain during postpartum recovery.
+When you’re done going to the bathroom and clean yourself up down there with the peri bottle, you can use a pain-relieving spray to help reduce some of the pain during postpartum recovery.

 Just remember NOT to put them directly on your skin or you’ll get frostbite!
 Either wrap it up in cloth or have something thick enough on top of your skin to help protect it.

 You’re gonna have some mighty cramps from your uterus trying to shrink back down to normal size.
 And yes cramps will get worse with every baby you have.
 So having a heating pad may help relieve some of the pain from those postpartum cramps.